Paradigm Farm – how we helped the owner find balance in multiple businesses…

 Jan is very proud of her community and works hard to ensure that everything that her businesses do bring benefit to that community.
 She employs local people and tries to use local materials.
 So Willow’s Natural Flood Management credentials were particularly attractive – Cockermouth town has suffered badly over the last twenty years with more than one devastating flood.
 In 2017, Jan was excited to see how her new Willow crop was able to trap flood debris even in its first year, without sustaining any lasting damage.
 This debris would have gone on to block Cockermouth’s drains, causing floodwaters to rise even higher, if it hadn’t been trapped by the willow.

 Jan was also happy to allow Neil’s work with Rothamsted Research to be applied to her land.
-As a result, the land was planted with two varieties of Willow in carefully arranged squares, so as to monitor the different weed-suppression capabilities of the Willow.
+As a result, the land was planted with thirteen varieties of Willow in carefully arranged squares, so as to monitor the different weed-suppression capabilities of the Willow.
 Following the first harvest, it’s very clear to see the difference between the weed load between the rows of the two varieties.
 This kind of research is central to what Energy Crops Consultancy is all about – maximising yields and minimising inputs.
 Further research into soil quality is ongoing.

 Another important factor for Jan is the environmental benefits of willow, particularly its ability to offset carbon from other parts of her business.
 The slate mine is situated right in the Lake District National Park and as such, there are strict rules about infrastructure installation – there’s no electricity up there, for example.